stocky789/dwm-debian/README.md

   exec dwm
   ```
 - Check logs: `journalctl -xe` or `startx 2>&1 | tee dwm.log`
+- If you get a gdm3.service failure during the initial ./install.sh - rerun it.

 ## Credits
 This script is inspired by **Stocky's Arch DWM setup**, modified for Debian 12.

 ---
-Made with ❤️ for Debian users!
+Made for Debian users!